Mossley: Transport

-The town is served by Mossley railway station.
-Several bus routes serve Mossley, including the 350 operated by FirstGroup and the 356, operated by Nexus Move, which operate routes between Ashton-under-Lyne, Uppermill and Oldham.
-The town is also served by the 343, operated by Stotts, travelling between Hyde and Oldham.
-This is the only bus route to connect nearby Carrbrook to Mossley.
+Mossley railway station is sited on the Huddersfield line.
+Services are operated by TransPennine Express to locations including Manchester Piccadilly, Stalybridge, Huddersfield, Leeds and Hull.

+Bus routes that serve Mossley are operated by Diamond North West, Stagecoach Manchester, and South Pennine Community Transport, the former two operating Bee Network services on contract to TfGM.

 A tram network operated by the SHMD Joint Board ran lines through Mossley from 1904 to 1945, until their replacement by buses.
 The second-generation tramway Manchester Metrolink currently terminates at nearby Ashton-under-Lyne for connections to the city centre.